xgr-network/XGR/docs/ui/test-suite/xgr_testsuite_guide.md

 1. Open **Signer context**.
 2. Select **Alias signers**.
 3. Click **Suggest aliases from imported plans**.
+This creates alias entries from aliases referenced by imported plans.
 4. Add missing aliases manually with **+ Add New Signer**.
 5. Store the private key or seed encrypted.
 6. Unlock the alias for the required TTL.
 7. Confirm that no required alias is shown as missing or locked.

 A plan cannot be handed to Start Sessions if required aliases are missing or locked.
+This is intentional because the Test Suite must know which signer is allowed to start, deploy or execute the configured contract actions.

 ![Signer context](https://raw.githubusercontent.com/xgr-network/XGR/main/pictures/ui/test-suite/03-signer-context.png)

 ### Action

 Open **Action** and select what you want to do next.
+The selected action controls the workbench below the top cards.

 | Action | Use case |
 |---|---|